Tech-Society-SEC/Intelsys-Spam_Filter/README.md

 # TITLE:
-(provide the title of your own Model)
+(provide the title of your own Model) fusk

 # BRIEF EXPLANATION ABOUT THE WORKING MODEL:
 (include a very short explanation of your won on how your model works)